jnduli/blog_jnduli.co.ke/content/drafts/kubernetes_on_raspberry_pi.rst

 To get the master-token, run :code:`cat /var/lib/rancher/k3s/server/node-token1`.

-Another useful option is to change permissions of the `k3s.yaml` file so that you don't have to run kubernetes commands with escalated permission.
+Another useful option is to update the permissions of the `k3s.yaml` file so that you aren't needed to run kubernetes commands with escalated permission.

 .. code-block:: bash